Systems Thinking Book Sale!

 U Process, also know as Theory U, is a useful methodology for collectively approaching difficult problems and developing innovative, appropriate solutions.
 This process, pictured below, guides participants through a series of steps.
 It begins by observing reality as it is, retreating and reflecting on those observations, and then enacting a new reality.

 Biomimicry is the concept of using natural forms, materials, and processes as models to drive human innovation.
 Because it has been evolving and perfecting its systems for millions of years, nature can provide powerful examples of sustainable solutions.
-For instance, an oyster’s mechanisms for filtering water might be used to inform man-made filtration systems, or a a forest ecosystem that breaks down and reuses its own detritus might inform the design of a waste-treatment facility.
+For instance, an oyster’s mechanisms for filtering water might be used to inform man-made filtration systems, or a forest ecosystem that breaks down and reuses its own detritus might inform the design of a waste-treatment facility.

 Double Loop Learning